cldf/cldfviz/docs/text.md

 To reference objects in multiple datasets, the fragment identifier must start with `cldf-dsid:`, where `dsid` is an identifier that can be mapped to a dataset by the processing application.

+### Passing additional info to processors

+CLDF Markdown processors may accept input to customize rendering of CLDF objects.
+This additional information can be passed in the [query string](https://en.wikipedia.org/wiki/Query_string) of the URL.
+CLDF Markdown must ignore unknown parameters (to make CLDF Markdown documents renderable with multiple processors) - but may issue a warning about this (to give the user feedback about accepted parameters).

 ### Metadata